quickstrom/quickstrom/_sources/installation/nix.rst.txt

    $ quickstrom check --browser=firefox <YOUR SPEC FILE> <ORIGIN URL>

 You need to also run a WebDriver server for Quickstrom to work.
-The guides in the Quickstrom documentation use GeckoDriver and Firefox, but you can also :doc:`use other browsers and WebDriver servers<../running/cross-browser>`.
+This user documentation mostly uses GeckoDriver and Firefox, but you can use other browsers and WebDriver servers.

 Install GeckoDriver using Nix: